Rigdzin Düpa Sādhana

 döyön tsok kyi chöpé shak

-With this feast offering of sensory delights, I now confess!
+With this feast offering of sensory delights, we now confess!

 བཛྲ་ས་མ་ཡ་ཨཱཿ